Permissions and user access FAQs

 Delete_a_team.png

-Where can I get an overview of users’ roles?
+Where can I find an overview of users’ roles?

 For a detailed overview of users’ roles, click on the Users tab under the Manage section.
-This tab gives you a tabular view of all Monotype Fonts users in your company, their roles, team assignments, as well as other information such as the number of active and inactive users.
-You’ll also get access to several configuration options.
+You will see a tabular view of all Monotype Fonts users in your company, their roles, and their team assignments, along with information like the number of active and inactive users.
+You’ll also have access to several configuration options.

 User_overview.png